-We are submitting for shareholder approval the 2017 Stock Incentive Plan (the "2017 Plan") which our Board adopted on April 17, 2017, subject to shareholder approval.
-We recommend approval of the 2017 Plan at this time because our 2008 Stock Incentive Plan (the "2008 Plan") will terminate on February 20, 2018, after which no more grants may be made under the 2008 Plan.
-The purpose of the 2017 Plan is to promote the success and enhance the value of the Company by linking the personal interests of employees, directors and consultants of us and our affiliates to those of our shareholders and by providing such individuals with an incentive for outstanding performance.
-The 2017 Plan is intended to provide flexibility in our ability to motivate, attract and retain the services of the types of employees, directors and consultants who will contribute to our long-range success.
+The Plan provides a means by which we may promote the success and enhance the value of the Company by linking the personal interests of employees, directors and consultants of us and our affiliates to those of our shareholders and by providing such individuals with an incentive for outstanding performance.
+The Plan is designed to provide flexibility in our ability to motivate, attract and retain the services of the types of employees, directors and consultants who will contribute to our long term success.